Loading...

 If English isnt your first language, you will also need to take an English language exam, such as the TOEFL or IELTS, which is a requirement for a UK student visa.

 All international students are required to apply for a UK student visa.
-This costs £524 (approximately US$700), plus a healthcare surcharge of £776 (approximately US$1,045) per year of your visa.
+This costs £558 (approximately US$736), plus a healthcare surcharge of £776 (approximately US$1,024) per year of your visa.

 To apply, you need to have already been offered a place on a UK course, have enough money to support yourself during your stay, and be able to prove you have a good knowledge of the English language—unless you are from one of the exempted countries.

-You can apply for a UK student visa from six months before the start of your course, or three months if youre already living in the UK.
-The student visa allows you to stay in the UK for up to five years, after which you can switch to a graduate visa.
+You can apply for a UK student visa from six months before the start of your course, or three months if you’re already living in the UK.
+For degree-level courses, the student visa allows you to stay for up to five years, after which you may be eligible to apply for a Graduate visa

 While costs will differ depending on where in the UK you choose to study, overall, the cost of living in the UK is reasonable.
-It ranks 29th out of 135 countries for the overall cost of living, and it is currently less expensive than nearby study destinations such as France, Ireland, and the Netherlands.
+It ranks 19th out of 135 countries for the overall cost of living, and it is currently less expensive than nearby study destinations such as Ireland and the Netherlands.

-Studying in a large city will come with higher costs than in a smaller town—London, for example, is ranked among the world's top ten most expensive cities.
-Elsewhere, rent will vary considerably depending on whether youre living in the south or north of Britain, or in Northern Ireland.
+Studying in a large city will come with higher costs than in a smaller town—London, for example, is ranked among the world’s top 10 most expensive cities.
+Elsewhere, rent will vary considerably, depending on whether you’re living in the south or north of Britain, or in Northern Ireland.

-To give you an idea of the cost of living as an international student in the UK, here are some typical monthly costs.
+To give you an idea of the cost of living as an international student in the UK, you can expect to pay £1,300-£1,400 per month in London or £900-£1,300 in the rest of the UK.
+Here are some typical monthly costs:

 • Groceries: £150